-There has been a marked increase in seismic activity from Mt Agung Volcano in Bali, Indonesia.
-Eruptions occured in late June and early July 2018, and the potential for further activity remains.
+There was a marked increase in seismic activity from Mt Agung Volcano in Bali, Indonesia during 2018.
+Eruptions occured in late June and early July, and the potential for further activity remains.

-Ash clouds have severely disrupted air travel in and out of Bali - Ngurah Rai (Bali) International Airport was closed overnight on 28 June 2018.
-Although it has now reopened, further ash clouds could cause airport closures and the cancellation of flights at short notice.
-The threat of further travel disruptions remains.
+Ash clouds have previously disrupted air travel in and out of Bali, further ash clouds could cause airport closures and the cancellation of flights at short notice.
 For more information please see Bali International Airport’s website.